Causal Inference for Multiple Treatments using Fractional Factorial Designs: Data illustration

-This section gives the analysis of the fractional factorial design, adjusting for the covariates of income, ethnicity, gender and smoking status as linear factors in the model.
+Next we turn to the analysis of the fractional factorial design, adjusting for the covariates of income, ethnicity, gender and smoking status as linear factors in the regression model.
 We again removed units who were missing values for income or race, reducing the sample size by 34.
 One unit replied ``Don't know'' for income so this unit was removed.
 This did not affect the analysis.